tgvu94/csp-analysis/README.md

 An MCP server that fetches stock data to support weekly cash-secured put (CSP) analysis using the wheel strategy.

+> **Disclaimer:** This tool is for informational and educational purposes only.
+Output is purely technical analysis based on publicly available market data and does not constitute financial advice.
+Do not make investment decisions based solely on this output.
+Always do your own research and consult a qualified financial advisor before trading options.

 ## Tools

 | Tool | Description |